yup8j/DIP_Project1/README.md

 - Remove the pore by finding and removing outlier with threshold of size 5*5
 - Some morphological transformations

+## Results
+Results can be found in the folder '/im_process/'
 ## Requirements
 Requirements can be found in the _requirements.txt_